Laurax64/StudyApp/README.md

 # Under Development
 An Android app to showcase my skills in
-* Saving data in a local database using Room
+* saving data in a local database using Room
-* Creating a widget with Glance
+* creating a widget with Glance
 * ...